VenkataSuryaPrakash4/RAP-Read-Only-Capabilities/README.md

 > You never do the same mistake which I have done.
 Later point of time in huge developments, these naming conventions place a key role in understanding the flow.

 :six:<ins>**Association**</ins>
 - Association's are the On-Demand request by the user.
-It acts as an Unidirectional navigation from a Source model to target model
+It acts as an Unidirectional navigation from a Source model to target model.
+- In our read-only application we will be using the assiciation to navigate from Connections node to Flight node, to check What flight are connection.